 - Pint glass with water

-For this homemade plant food recipe, you take the manure and tie it up in the porous cloth.
+For this recipe, you take the manure and tie it up in the porous cloth.
 Add it to your pint glass and pour water in until it fully covers your bag.
 Give it three or four days to “steep” before removing the cloth.
 You now have a diluted fertilizer to feed your plants.
 You can add it directly to the soil.
 If you want to make a bigger batch, get a five-gallon bucket and eight pounds of manure.
 Follow the same instructions for the smaller batch.